Stevie Nicks Abused By Lindsey Buckingham? New Book Details Volatile Relationship Between Fleetwood Mac Stars

 By the time they recorded their first album with Fleetwood Mac, Stevie and Lindsey’s romance was fading.
 Lindsey was reportedly jealous that the Stevie-led songs “Landslide” and “Rhiannon” were the biggest hits on the album.
 The Grammy-winning 1977 follow-up, Rumours, strained things even further as Lindsey criticized his then-ex and her writing skills.
 Buckingham’s “Go Your Own Way” is a known to be a jab at Nicks, while Stevie penned her hit song “Dreams” in response to her ex’s breakup anthem.

-The tension grew and the new book claims that at one point Lindsey got physical with Stevie during an argument and “threw her down to the floor.”
+The tension grew, and the new book claims that at one point Lindsey got physical with Stevie during an argument and “threw her down to the floor.”
 The book also alleges that during a 1980 show, Lindsey tried to trip Stevie while on stage, then attempted to kick her before he stopped playing the guitar altogether during one of her songs.

 In 1987, during another heated argument in front of the rest of the Fleetwood Mac bandmates, the book claims Buckingham “manhandled Stevie, slapped her face and bent her backward over the hood of his car.
 He put his fingers around her neck and started to choke her.”
-The band reportedly confronted Lindsey Buckingham after the incident and he never got physical with Stevie again.
+The band reportedly confronted Lindsey Buckingham after the incident, and he never got physical with Stevie again.
 The exes eventually reconciled and still maintain a friendship and working relationship 40 years later.

 Stevie Nicks has never hidden the fact that her relationship with Lindsey Buckingham was difficult, but she has not previously spoken about physical abuse.
 In an interview with Rolling Stone, Nicks once said she believes they Buckingham Nicks would have made it in the music business even if they had never joined Fleetwood Mac.